-Just in time for the upcoming St. Valentine’s Day (it’s actually less than a month now,) the Swiss brand has presented their new Blancpain Ladybird Ultraplate Saint-Valentin 2016 (Ref.
-0063F-1954-63A) timekeeper.
+Just in time for the St. Valentine’s Day, the Swiss brand has presented the limited edition Blancpain Ladybird Ultraplate Saint-Valentin 2016 (Ref.
+0063F-1954-63A).
 Featuring an in-house automatic movement with an exterior design done by something that looks like a team of real professionals, this limited edition watch may be a little expensive for most of us, but it still seems to be worth every penny.

 Consistency is the last refuge of the unimaginative, as Oscar Wilde once observed.
 This is especially true when it comes to big brands that rarely dare to fix something that isn’t broken and prefer to use the same time-proven formula again and again as long as it generates good sales.